 - When a root is decided, all switches calculate the lowest cost path back to the root bridge.
 More costly paths are blocked.

 Let’s look at this in more detail.
 In the diagram below, we assume switch 1 has become the root bridge.
 Switch 2 can get to switch 1 in two ways: directly or via switch 3.
 The direct path has a cost of 10.
 The path via switch 3 has a cost of 20.
 The more costly link is blocked.

-Now, you might be wondering how spanning tree bridges elect a root bridge.
-All spanning tree switches are assigned a bridge ID containing a numerical bridge priority and a MAC address uniquely identifying the switch.
+Now, you might be wondering how spanning-tree bridges elect a root bridge.
+It’s mostly media spending and campaigning relentlessly.
+Just kidding.
+All spanning-tree switches are assigned a bridge ID containing a numerical bridge priority and a MAC address uniquely identifying the switch.
 The switch with the lowest bridge ID wins the election.
 This usually translates to the lowest bridge priority winning, but if multiple switches have the same bridge priority, the lowest MAC address embedded in the bridge ID serves as the tiebreaker.